Etskh/card-creator/README.md

 ## MILESTONE 9
-### Symbols
+### Symbols, Tags, and Advanced Patterns
+- can create symbols that have an image and a name
+- can rename symbols
+- can delete symbols
-- create a symbol group and several icons for use in the fields
+- create a symbol group which serves as a folder for symbols
 - symbols can be referenced in fields with `{@symbol-name}`
-- card-data can be null, and if a card-data is null, it it replaced by a symbol
+- `{@symbol-name#height}` will put symbol `symbol-name` in the card `height` times
 - along with symbols, projects have enumerations which are like select box items
+- `{#height:One,Two}` will show `One` if `height` is == 1 and `Two` if it's 2
+- can create tags with a name and value
+- can create up to 10 tags per card type
+- tags can be deleted
+- tags can only be deleted if unused
-- enumerations can be added like tags to cards
+- tags can be added at will to cards with toggleable buttons
-- each card has a collection of rules
-- rules are text with a decimal weight of benefit or detriment
+- tags can be seen in the data table
-- rules can be put into a field with the `{rules}` string
+- tags can be put as labels on the card with `{tags}`

 ## MILESTONE 10
 ### Maff n' Graff
+- if a field is overwritten, the user can assign a value
-- every card has the curve computed from: data (nominator or denominator) * their scale rule benefit or detriment * situational
+- every card has the curve computed from: data (nominator or denominator) * their scale field benefit or detriment * situational
 - the jedi value is visible in the data table
 - it is also graphable
 - with the data and rules, we can compute a graph